ibm-cloud-docs/vpc/about-contract.md

 ### The `env` - `volumes` subsection
 {: #hpcr_contract_env_vol}

 Read the [workload - volumes](#hpcr_contract_volumes) subsection of the workload section before you continue with this section.
-As already mentioned, for auto disk encryption of the attached data volume (currently only one disk is supported), you must provide two customer seeds, one in the `workload` - `volumes` subsection, and the other in the `env`- `volumes` subsection.
+As already mentioned, for auto disk encryption of the attached data volume, you must provide two customer seeds, one in the `workload` - `volumes` subsection, and the other in the `env`- `volumes` subsection.
 The seeds can be any random text of your choice.

 This is an example of the `env` - `volumes` subsection:
 ```yaml